-Expected Value and Yield Source Document Certification Worksheet Part 1 Part 1 - Producer Information Item Required Element Standard 1.
-Name The name of the insured as it appears on the application.
-2. Policy Number The insured's assigned policy number.
+Expected Value and Yield Source Document Certification Worksheet Part 1 Part 1: Producer Information Item Required Element Standard 1.
+Name: The name of the insured as it appears on the application.
+2. Policy Number: The insured's assigned policy number.
 3. Policy Year: The current policy year.
 Includes beginning and ending month of fiscal year if insured is an early or late fiscal year filer.
-4. Agency The name, address, telephone number, and code number of the agent that Information: provides insurance service to the insured.
-2 - Commodity Infor 5.
-Commodity Enter the name of the insured commodity and commodity code 6.
-Commodity Code Enter the commodity code for the intended commodity listed in the AD 7.
-Rate Code Enter the rate code for the intended commodity listed in AD 8.
-Practice Enter the practice, if applicable.
+4. Agency The name, address, telephone number, and code number of the agent Information: that provides insurance service to the insured.
+Part 2 2: Commodity Inforn 5.
+Commodity Enter the name of the insured commodity and commodity code.
+6. Commodity Code Enter the commodity code for the intended commodity listed in the AD.
+7. Rate Code Enter the rate code for the intended commodity listed in AD.
+8. Practice Enter the practice, if applicable.
 9. Туре Enter the type of the commodity, if applicable.
 10. Variety Enter the variety of the commodity, if applicable.
 11. Unit of Measure Enter the unit of measure consistent with how the commodity is marketed.
-12. Expected Yield Enter the expected yield per method of establishment the producer can 13.
-Source expect during the insurance period.
+12. Expected Yield Enter the expected yield per method of establishment the producer can expect during the insurance period.
 Refer to exhibit 18.
-Identify the source used to determine the expected yield.
+Make no entry if item 6 is the combined direct marketing commodity code.
+13. Source Identify the source used to determine the expected yield.
 Insureds must provide verifiable documentation in accordance with section 18 of the policy for the expected yield certified on this worksheet by SCD or the date the RFOR is submitted or revised if the commodity was not on the IFOR.
 14. Expected Value Enter the expected value per method of establishment the producer can expect to receive during the insurance period.
-The expected values must be determined using Section 18 of the WFRP policy and Exhibit 18 of this handbook.
+The expected values must be determined using Section 18 of the WFRP policy and exhibit 18 of this handbook.
 15. Source Identify the source used to determine the expected value.
 The source must be consistent with those in Section 18 of the WFRP policy.
 Insureds must provide verifiable documentation in accordance with section 18 of the policy for the expected value certified on this worksheet by the SCD or the date the RFOR is submitted or revised if the commodity was not on the IFOR.